-Could the way that we present and define a problem for people actually shape the solution that they select?
-Does the way that a leader frames a problem actually narrow the range of alternatives that their advisors might consider and discuss?
+Could the way that we present and define a problem for people shape the solution that they select?
+Does the way that a leader frame a problem narrow the range of alternatives that their advisors might consider and discuss?

-Economists for many years didn’t believe that how we framed a situation, the language we used in presenting a problem to someone, they didn’t believe that mattered in terms of the decision-making we would undertake in risky situations.
+Economists for many years didn’t believe that how we framed a situation—the language we used in presenting a problem to someone—didn’t impact the decision-making we would undertake in risky situations.
 It turns out that wasn’t correct.
-Tversky and Kahneman, two scholars we’ve mentioned before, experts in decision-making, put forth an interesting theory some years ago; they called it prospect theory, and their theory suggests that framing matters.
+Amos Tversky and Daniel Kahneman, two expert psychologists in decision-making, put forth an interesting theory some years ago: They called it prospect theory and it suggests that framing matters.
 In fact, even small changes in wording have a substantial effect on our propensity to take risks.
-According to prospect theory, framing does matter a great deal, and if we frame a situation in terms of a potential gain, we act differently than if we frame it in terms of a potential loss.
-So this notion, then, of loss versus gain turns out to have a great impact on our risk-seeking or risk aversion.
-Tversky and Kahneman argue that framing situations in terms of a loss is what causes us to take more risks, much more risks than if we frame it in terms of a potential gain.
+According to prospect theory, framing matters a great deal, and if we frame a situation in terms of a potential gain, we act differently than if we frame it in terms of a potential loss.
+This notion of loss versus gain turns out to have a great impact on our risk-seeking or risk aversion.
+Tversky and Kahneman argue that framing situations in terms of a loss is what causes us to take more risks than if we were to frame it in terms of a potential gain.

-How did they show this?
-Interestingly, they conducted some experiments that I’d like to actually walk through with you.
-Let me paint a scenario for you, and then I actually want you to answer, as the subjects in Tversky and Kahneman’s experiments were asked to answer.
-Here’s the scenario: Imagine that the United States is preparing for the outbreak of an unusual Asian disease that is expected to kill 600 people.
+Read through the scenario and then answer genuinely, as the subjects in Tversky and Kahneman’s experiments were asked to answer: Imagine that the United States is preparing for the outbreak of an unusual Asian disease that is expected to kill 600 people.
 Two alternative programs to combat the disease have been proposed.
-Assume that the exact scientific estimate of the consequences of the program are as follows: If program A is adopted, 200 people will be saved.
+Assume that the exact scientific estimate of the consequences of the program is as follows: If program A is adopted, 200 people will be saved.
 If program B is adopted, there is a one-third probability that 600 people will be saved and a two-thirds probability that no one will be saved.
 Which of these two programs do you favor?
-And I would ask you right now to sort of take a mental note of which program, A or B, you favor.
-If you have a paper and pencil, write it down because I’m about to present you a second scenario, and I’m going to compare your answer to that situation to the answer you just gave in this situation about program A and B.

 This is a transcript from the video series The Art of Critical Decision Making.
-Watch it now, on The Great Courses Plus.
+Watch it now, on Wondrium.

-Okay, let’s turn to that other scenario.
-Once again, imagine that the United States is preparing for the outbreak of an unusual Asian disease expected to kill 600 people.
+Scenario two: Once again, imagine that the United States is preparing for the outbreak of an unusual Asian disease expected to kill 600 people.
 Again, we have two alternative programs to combat the disease, and assume again that we know the exact scientific estimates of the consequences of these two programs.
-Here they are—in this case, we have program C and program D. If program C is adopted, 400 people will die; we know that with certainty.
+In this case, we have program C and program D. If program C is adopted, 400 people will die; we know that with certainty.
 If program D is adopted, there is a one-third probability that nobody will die; however, there’s a two-thirds probability that 600 people will die.
 In comparing programs C and D, which of these two programs do you favor?
-Please make a mental note of your response, or again, if you have a pencil and a pad, write down which program you favor.
+Make a mental note of your response to which program you favor.

 According to prospect theory, framing does matter a great deal, and if we frame a situation in terms of a potential gain, we act differently than if we frame it in terms of a potential loss.

-Let’s think about your responses.
+Think about your responses.
 What happens when this is done with a large group of subjects?
-Here’s what Tversky and Kahneman found: With regard to problem number one, comparing programs A and B, people tend to be risk averse.
-The average person, at least in their response, tends to be risk averse.
+Here’s what Tversky and Kahneman found: Concerning problem number one, comparing programs A and B, people tend to be risk-averse.
+The average person, at least in their response, tends to be risk-averse.
 In problem two, people exhibit risk-taking tendencies.
 What’s going on there?
-I mean, the two situations are identical; the only difference is that the first problem focuses on the number of lives that can be saved, while the second one focuses on the number of lives that can be lost, and what happens is when we frame it in terms of a loss, we see people engaging in risk-seeking or risk-taking behavior.
-When we frame it in terms of a gain, we see people being much more risk averse—on average, not everyone, of course.
-The point is that we see people flipping from risk aversion to risk-seeking behavior just because we define the problem a different way, and that’s quite interesting because, in fact, most studies found, of course, that people are pretty consistent; they edither tend to be in terms of their personality and character sort of risk averse or not.
-That’s what we thought at least, but now here, Tversky and Kahneman are showing us that language matters—how we define the problem actually dictates the choices that we make, and this is really an amazing conclusion.
-Small changes in wording matter a great deal—language matters.
-Definition of problems dictates, or at least drives towards, the kind of solutions we come up with, with regard to those problems.
+The two situations are identical; the only difference is that the first problem focuses on the number of lives that can be saved, while the second one focuses on the number of lives that can be lost.
+What happens is, when we frame it in terms of a loss, we see people engaging in risk-seeking or risk-taking behavior.
+When we frame it in terms of a gain, people are much more risk-averse—on average, but not everyone.

 Learn more about the myth that bad decisions are most often made by bad leaders

-There was this sort of so-called domino theory that if we lost the state, the country, of South Vietnam to communism, then other nation-states in South Asia and East Asia might fall like dominos to Soviet expansionism into communism.
-So, we had framed this as sort of this loss, this potential loss, and maybe that led us to take a number of risks and to escalate our commitment to what was a failing course of action.
+It was this mindset that applied domino theory to the situation: that if we lost the country of South Vietnam to communism, then other nation-states in South Asia and East Asia might fall like dominos to Soviet expansionism into communism.
+We had framed this as a potential loss, and perhaps that led us to take many risks and to escalate our commitment to what was a failing course of action.

-That framing of the situation as a loss really started way back at the beginning when the whole thing was sort of defined or put forth for the American people and for the president as “we don’t want to lose South Vietnam to the communists.”
-It wasn’t about sort of gaining a victory to accomplishing objectives; it was sort of this defensive posture that said we’re very worried about the Soviet threat.
-We’re very worried about Soviet expansionism.
-We don’t want to see communism run rampant in various parts of the world—so we need to sort of draw a line in the sand.
-We want to sort of avoid the loss of another nation-state, of another region, to communism.
-In fact, there was this sort of so-called domino theory that if we lost the state, the country, of South Vietnam to communism, then other nation-states in South Asia and East Asia might fall like dominos to Soviet expansionism into communism.
-So, we had framed this as sort of this loss, this potential loss, and maybe that led us to take a number of risks and to escalate our commitment to what was a failing course of action—a very sad circumstance where prospect theory might help us explain the behavior of our leaders in that case.
+That framing of the situation as a loss began at the war’s outset, when the invasion of Vietnam was marketed to the American people and the president as “we don’t want to lose South Vietnam to the communists.”
+It wasn’t about gaining a victory to accomplish objectives; it was a defensive posture that belied American worries about the threat of Soviet expansion.
+America didn’t want to see communism run rampant in various parts of the world; the response was to draw a line in the sand and avoid the loss of another nation-state—another region—to communism.
+It was this mindset that applied domino theory to the situation: that if we lost the country of South Vietnam to communism, then other nation-states in South Asia and East Asia might fall like dominos to Soviet expansionism into communism.
+We had framed this as a potential loss, and perhaps that led us to take many risks and to escalate our commitment to what was a failing course of action—a very sad circumstance where prospect theory might help us explain the behavior of our leaders in that case.

-From this body of work, this early body of work, largely laboratory studies looking at framing and its impact on decision-making, we have management scholars who extended the research by arguing that we act differently when situations are framed as opportunities versus threats, and now they’re making an interesting dichotomy, and in the field of management and business we often do think about what might happen to the firm, as there may be a threat coming from the external environment from a competitor, or from a regulatory change, or from a change or shift in consumer tastes, or there might be an opportunity.
+From this early body of work, largely laboratory studies looking at framing and its impact on decision-making, we have management scholars who extended the research by arguing that we act differently when situations are framed as opportunities versus threats.
+Now, they’re making an interesting dichotomy, and in the field of management and business, we often do think about what might happen to the firm, as there may be a threat coming from the external environment from a competitor, a regulatory change, a change or shift in consumer tastes, or, there might be an opportunity.

-So, if you’re a chocolate manufacturer, then all of this emphasis on health and wellness might be framed as a serious threat; people are worried about obesity, and they’re going to consume less candy and chocolate—that could harm our business.
-Or that same issue of health and wellness could be framed as an opportunity.
-There’s some scientific research showing that, for example, there’s some health benefits to dark chocolate, and so as a management team you might look at the health and wellness trend and say, here is an opportunity for us to actually bring out a line of products that have some health benefits that play into that trend, that play into that growing consumer preference.
-So this notion that managers all the time are sort of framing things in terms of this sort of dichotomy of opportunities and threats seems quite real.
+If you’re a chocolate manufacturer, all of this emphasis on health and wellness might be framed as a serious threat: People are worried about obesity, and they’re going to consume less candy and chocolate.
+This thinking could harm our business, or, that same issue of health and wellness could be framed as an opportunity.
+There’s some scientific research showing that, for example, there are some health benefits to dark chocolate.
+As a management team, you might look at the health and wellness trend and decide it is an opportunity for the company to bring out a line of products that have some health benefits that play into this trend and this growing consumer preference.
+The notion that managers are frequently framing things in terms of this dichotomy of opportunities and threats seems quite real.

 Organizations act very rigidly when they’re faced with threats, and they act much more flexibly and adaptively if they frame those same situations as opportunities.

-According to this theory, organizations act very rigidly when they’re faced with threats, and they act much more flexibly and adaptively if they frame those same situations as opportunities—very different behavior depending on how they’ve defined the problem, how they’ve defined the situation.
+According to this theory, organizations act very rigidly when they’re faced with threats, and they act much more flexibly and adaptively if they frame those same situations as opportunities—very different behavior depending on how they’ve defined the problem and the situation.
 In particular, scholars have argued that we tend to simply “try harder” using well-established routines and procedures when we frame something as a threat.
-However, we may not think differently.
-We may not find new ways of working very effectively if we frame it as a threat.
+However, we may not think differently or find new ways of working effectively if we frame it as a threat.
 We may be doing more of what already got us in trouble in the first place.
 That’s threat rigidity, and it can be a real problem.